NOIR AT A BAR

 7:00 pm until the last body drops

-13 local authors present their short fiction designed to scare, shock and delight you.
+A dozen local authors present their short fiction designed to scare, shock and delight you.

-Admission is FREE, just cover your drink and food tab.
+West Chester admission is FREE, just cover your drink and food tab.
 A great evening of entertainment.

 No need to RSVP, just show up.
-But be early and you'll get a table with a table cloth.
+But be early and you'll probably get a table with a table cloth.

 Presented in conjunction with